min2ha/ukwa-site/content/target/30235/index.en.md

   "subject": "UK Legal Deposit Libraries Websites"
 }

-# British Library, The: Sound and Vision Blog

 The blog presents the British Library's 6 million sound recordings and the access provided to thousands of moving images; about digitisation projects, new acquisitions, and other news concerning the Library’s unique sound and moving image collections.